SonarSource/sonarqube/server/sonar-docs/src/pages/extend/executable-lines.md

 ## Exceptions
 ### Python
-Based on observations from code on SonarCloud, `# pragma: no cover` exempts a block from coverage
+`# pragma: no cover` exempts a block from coverage.

 ![# pragma: no cover example](/images/executable-lines-python-exception.png)

 ### JavaScript
-It seems to be accepted practice in JavaScript to mark variable declarations executable, so we will too.
-E.G.
+We mark variable declarations executable.

+For example:

 ```
 var a;  // +1
 ```